grubdragon/erc-website-jekyll/_posts/tutorials/2012-03-27-Batteries.md

 layout: tutorial
 title: Batteries
 description: Power it up!
 excerpt: Confused about “Which battery should I use for my project?”.
 There exist different types of batteries in the market.
-This tutorial will guide you through the types of batteries and the basic conventions & symbols used by these batteries.
+This is a guide for types of batteries and the basic conventions & symbols used by these batteries.
 permalink: /tutorials/Batteries
 contributors: Aditya Kadmawala
 categories: tutorials